 People have also been led to believe that all you need for treatment is the hormone that is missing.
-A significant argument against this is that our body is always in a delicate balance, and hormone replacement therapy should help maintain and not interfere with this equilibrium.
+A significant argument against this is that our body is always in a delicate balance; hormone replacement therapy should help maintain and not interfere with this equilibrium.
 So even if you are only deficient in progesterone, hormone replacement therapy may include other balancing hormones like testosterone, DHEA, pregnenolone, and estrogen to get the best results.

 Vaginal application and the oral “troche” (dissolves from mouth through membranes of gum and cheek) applications provide hormones directly to blood stream.
 Vaginal application is not convenient during the day, and troche will invite some swallowing of the ingredients and adds the issue of taste.

 So, what will you and your doctor choose?
 What preferences might you have considering your body and your research?
 Are you a man looking for testosterone?
 Injections can be effective, but large doses every two weeks may leave you out of balance and then very low the second week.
 In addition, the high initial blood levels may lead to shrinkage of testicles, and size may be important to your appearance.
 A troche will allow for twice per day self-dosing without a needle and may provide needed benefit without the shrinking.